wingsingChan/EDA_2122_SABE_HRdata/README.md

 # Environmental Data Analysis - Datasets for Lab 2 on the Distribution and Descriptive Statistics

+This is a repository containing a working dataset for the teaching of an undergraduate course at the University of Hong Kong.

-This is a repository containing dataset collected by Mr. Chan Wing Sing as part of his research study on the spatial ecology of freshwater turtles in Hong Kong.
-The presented dataset has modified accordingly to and are intended only for the purpose of teaching for an undergraduate course - ENVS2002 Environmental Data Analysis at the University of Hong Kong.
+The dataset was collected by Wing Sing Chan as part of a research study to investigate the spatial ecology of freshwater turtles in Hong Kong and has been modified to the purpose of teaching.

+## General Information

+__Project Title__: Movement ecology of Beale's eyed turtles (_Sacalia bealei_)

+__Author__: Wing Sing Chan

+__Dates of data collection__: 2020-2021

+__Geographical location of data collection__: Hong Kong

 ## Project Description
+Asian turtle populations have declined substantially over past decades due largely to over-collection of wild individuals for food consumption, traditional medicines and pet trade.
+With many being threatened to extinction, the needs to understand the spatial ecology of those at risk has been pivotal in delineating species specific management strategy and conservation plan.

-We monitored the movement pattern, and habitat use of S. bealei through radio telemetry from June 2020 to May 2021.
-All study animals will be outfitted with a radio transmitter (model SOPR-2190; model SOPR-2038, Wildlife Materials International Inc., Illinois) with the use of epoxy putty glue.
-Relocation data of each tagged individual will be collected two to four times per week using a telemetry receiver (IC-R10, ICOM Inc., Kirdland, WA) and a 3-element Yagi antenna (Biotrack Ltd. Wareham, United Kingdom).
-Tracking events will alternate between day and night.
-At each radio location, location of individual turtle will be determined by triangulation and identified with a GPS coordinate using Garman GPSMAP® 62s.
-Date, time, weather information, habitat type, microhabitat measurements and behaviour of individual turtles will also be recorded.
+In this study, our objectives are to characterize home range, movement patterns, and microhabitat use of Beale’s eyed turtles (_Sacalia bealei_).
+Across the 2-year study period, we monitored 25 individual _S. belaei_ (12 females, 8 juvniles, and 5 males) for at least three consecutive months within a natural stream in Hong Kong.
+Each individual was outfitted with a radio transmitter (model SOPR-2190; model SOPR-2038, Wildlife Materials International Inc., Illinois) and relocated two to four times per week using a telemetry receiver (IC-R10, ICOM Inc., Kirdland, WA) and a 3-element Yagi antenna (Biotrack Ltd. Wareham, United Kingdom).
+At each radio location, location of individual turtle was determined by triangulation and identified with a GPS coordinate using Garman GPSMAP® 62s.
+Date, time, weather information, habitat type, microhabitat measurements and behaviour of individual turtles were noted.

 ## Dataset Description
-The file `SABE_homerange2.csv` in the repository contains __biometric data__ and __home range characterization__ of _S. bealei_ measured during the period lasting from May 2020 to Aug 2021.
+The file `SABE_homerange2.csv` in the repository is a summarised dataset that contained __biometric data__ and __home range characterization__ of _S. bealei_ measured during the period from May 2020 to Aug 2021.
 Variables include the followings,

 - `ID` is a unique number assigned for each captured individual and identified through a marginal scale notching system developed by Cagle (1939).